Category:

 1. Temperatures: Heatmaps surely got their start and their name by showing climate and temperature differences.
 A heatmap can illustrate specific points of interest, such as airports, and show how northern airports are cooler than southern ones year-round.

 2. Population Change Over Time: Heatmaps show regional population changes over time.
-A heatmap can easily illustrate that the South Atlantic states in the US saw the greatest population change during a century, while Alaska and Hawaii stayed steady.
+A heatmap can easily illustrate that the South Atlantic states in the US saw the greatest population change during the century, while Alaska and Hawaii stayed steady.

 3. Heatmaps of Average Airline Arrival Delays: Heatmaps can depict airline arrival delays from thousands of aircraft.
 These maps show patterns like summer and December delays.
 A map like this can help the airline and airport industries plan ahead and predict the future travel needs of their customers.